-- Ensure all employees are provided with fair wages including a total remuneration package that meets or exceeds legal minimum standards or appropriate prevailing industry standards, and that remuneration terms established by legally binding collective agreements are implemented and adhered to.
-Other than legally mandated deductions, all other deductions from wages require the express and written consent of the employee - Respect employees' rights to form and join a legally recognised union of their choice choiceor any other body representing their collective interests, and establish constructive dialogue and bargain in good faith with trade unions or representative bodies on employment conditions, labour management relations and matters of mutual concern, to the extent practicable taking national laws into consideration - · Comply with local legal requirements in relation to short-term, casual or agency employees
+- Ensure all employees are provided with fair wages including a total remuneration package that meets or exceeds legal minimum standards. appropriate prevailing industry standards or a living wage - whichever is higher and that remuneration terms established by legally binding collective agreements are implemented and adhered to.
+Other than legally mandated deductions, all other deductions from wages require the express and written consent of the employee - Respect employees' rights to form and join a legally recognised union of their choice choice or any other body representing their collective interests, and establish constructive dialogue and bargain in good faith with trade unions or representative bodies on employment conditions, labour management relations and matters of mutual concern, to the extent practicable taking national laws into consideration - Comply with local legal requirements in relation to short-term, casual or agency employees